mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 [Check this video](https://www.youtube.com/watch?v=RrJXLdv1i74) if you want more information on binary.
 :::

-We're packing the data together with SIMD on the heap so it can be passed a register like this:
+We're packing the data together with SIMD on the heap so it can be passed into a register like this:

 `00000001` `00000010` `00000011` `00000100`

+Retrieving the data points to the address of `00000001`, and the type definition we provided earlier of `SIMD[DType.uint8, 4]` is how the compiler knows to collect `4` bytes starting at that address.
+This is why `parameters` must be compile-time known, the compiler needs that information to optimize the code before runtime.

 The SIMD register in modern CPU's is huge, let's see how big our SIMD register is in the playground: